frinknet/JACLibc/README.md

 ![logo](logo.svg)

 **JACLibc** \ˈja-kəl-ˌlib-sē\ ● *proper noun* — *fr.
 JACL, acron.
-“Just Another C Library” ● cf. alt.
+“Just Adiquate Concise Libc” ● cf. alt.
 “Javascript Accessible Composeable Linkage” (rare, chiefly in marketing) occasionally faux Old French “jacalibre” — nimble code escaping monstrous build systems...*

 1. A lean C standard library for WASM — escape hatch for the Emscripten-averse.
 2. (colloq.)
 Sanctuary for compiling with `clang` — no build-script penance required.
-3. Includes bootloader and SPA template.
+3. Specialized for WASM with dreams of building others.
+4. Think: `dietlibc` meets `mewlibc` with `musl` philosophy targeting WASI standards and C99/C11 compliance.

 ***SEE ALSO:** For the full developer circus, see **WACC** crafted for JACL devotees...*